revature-13Aug18-java/code-samples-for-Giles-Farrington/README.md

 Link to repository: https://github.com/RaymondKADuncan/RevatureEventsApp

-The Revature Events App is a new way to gather and organize as a Revature employee.
+A new way to gather and organize as a Revature employee.
 It enables the employees of revature to create, view, attend events, and get to know eachother in a more casual setting than the day to day workplace.

 ### Project 3 - RideForce Rideshare Application: ###

 Link to Repository: https://github.com/revaturelabs/rideshare-client

-RideForce is a mobile friendly single page ride-sharing web application in which employees can interact with eachother to determine rides in a simple, fun, and intuitive manner.
+A mobile friendly single page ride-sharing web application in which employees can interact with eachother to determine rides in a simple, fun, and intuitive manner.